Stained glass rainbow suncatcher is a simple and fun craft for toddlers and preschoolers to celebrate St. Patrick’s Day and the beginning of spring!

 This activity is a great way for your toddler to learn his/her colors as well as practice his/her fine motor skills.
 You will find out as you help your toddler that it’s not so easy picking up the tissue paper squares and separating them into individual pieces!

 Then they need to carefully stick on the tissue paper squares onto the correct color band with their little hands.
-Luckily, the contact paper
+Luckily, the contact paper is forgiving, so you can unstick and reposition the squares if necessary.

 The indigo and the violet are a little confusing for the kids because they are both shades of purple, but I used this chance to explain the difference between light purple (violet) and dark purple (indigo).
 Also, I explained how indigo is the mix of violet and blue, just as how orange is the mix of red and yellow, green is the mix of yellow and blue, etc.